top of page

 About

-"Cooking is like painting or writing a song.
-Just as there are only so many notes or colors, there are only so many flavors - it's how you combine them that sets you apart." - Tihomir Gjorgiev
+“Cooking is like painting or writing a song… there are only so many flavors — it’s how you combine them that sets you apart.” – Tihomir Gjorgiev

 IMG_6429.JPG